implict/ofSiteKR/_documentation/types/ofRectangle.markdown

 _description: _

-height variable contains the height of our ofRectangle.
+The height variable contains the height of the ofRectangle.